Index leads $5M Series A in Beamery’s ‘CRM for recruitment’

 How Free Code Camp has attracted 1 million students and harnessed coding education for nonprofits

-London based Beamery has closed a $5 million Series A for its candidate relationship software.
+London-based Beamery has closed a $5 million Series A for its candidate relationship software.
 The round is led by Index Ventures, with participation from existing investors Edenred Capital Partners, GP Ventures and LocalGlobe.

 In a blog about the funding, Index’s Jan Hammer argues Beamery’s approach to recruitment gives companies a strategic advantage in hiring by enabling them to identify and develop relationships with potential future recruits before they even have a specific vacancy to offer.

-“When you shift to this approach and become highly strategic in developing relationships with top candidates, you outsmart and outpace competitors,” says Hammer, citing Beamery’s claim that its users have seen the cost of hiring fall by 39 per cent and time-to-hire drop by 31 per cent since using its software.
+“When you shift to this approach and become highly strategic in developing relationships with top candidates, you outsmart and outpace competitors,” says Hammer, citing Beamery’s claim that its users have seen the cost of hiring fall by 39 percent and time-to-hire drop by 31 percent since using its software.

 The startup, which was founded back in 2014, has around 50 customers using its software at this point, including the likes of Facebook, Dropbox, VMware and Criteo.
 Active users number around 1,000, according to CEO Abakar Saidov.